 Hey, thanks for checking out this video.
 If you like it, please hit subscribe, we would love to have you join our community as we publish new content each and every week.

-Today we're going to be talking about how search engines fight link spam.
+Today we’re going to be talking about how search engines fight link spam.
 When Google came on the scene and started to build their search engine, one of the ways they determined the quality of a website was using that site backward.
 Now, as this was obviously made known and people started to understand how Google was using this, a lot of people out there just started building links for the sake of building links.
-As a
+As a result they would have a lot of bad links pointing to their site, but the whole thing was quantity over quality.
+Google was realizing that this was an easy way to manipulate the search results and honestly, it can still work today by just quickly building links.

 They were also looking at the number of anchor text and how you were using your anchor text in links.
 You want to have your keyword in the anchor text, but you want it to be natural.
 You don’t want it to be overused, over and over again to where it can really flag the signal.